alttch/bma-info/eva-webengine-react/index.rst

 EVA ICS WebEngine React
 ***********************

-EVA ICS WebEngine is a pack of low-code components to use with `React
+EVA ICS WebEngine React is a pack of low-code components to use with `React
 <https://react.dev>`_ framework.
 The library uses
 :doc:`../eva-webengine/index` for client-server communication.